zendframework/zend-stratigility/docs/book/api.md

 > ### http-server-middleware
 >
+> - Affects: version 3.0.0alpha1
+>
-> Starting with version 3.0.0 support of http-interop/http-middleware has been dropped
+> Starting with version 3.0.0, support for http-interop/http-middleware has been
-> and http-interop/http-server-middleware PSR-15 support has been added instead.
+> replaced with support for http-interop/http-server-middleware.

 ## Middleware